zbigg/portz/README.md

 Portz can fetch source from using:

  - baseurl, it just fetched tgz,tbz2,zip etc
+   (if sha1sum is defined, then downloaded file is checked for integrity/authenticity)
  - svn url & revision
  - monotone url & revision
  - git url and & ref